phantasy-project/mpl4qt/docs/source/src/tut.rst

 to run.

-Save this project by clicking *Save icon* in the toolbar or *CTRL + S*, locate and name it as *ui_app1.ui*, checkout to the location where the ui file is, in the terminal, run the following command to convert ui file to Python module:
+Save this project by clicking *Save icon* in the toolbar or *CTRL + S*, locate and name it as *ui_app1.ui*, check out to the location where the ui file is, in the terminal, run the following command to convert ui file to Python module:

 .. code-block:: python